Why is there a war in Syria?

 But nine rounds of UN-mediated peace talks - known as the Geneva II process - since 2014 have shown little progress.

-President Assad has appeared increasingly unwilling to negotiate with the opposition.
+President Assad appears unwilling to negotiate with the opposition.
 The rebels still insist he must step down as part of any settlement.